wildtechgarden/server-alpine-linux-docs4web/src/verify-downloaded-install-media/_index.md

 ---
 date: 2022-05-01
-title: Verify downloaded installation media
+title: Download and verify installation media
 tags: ["alpine","configuration","docs","linux","security","sysadmin-devops","raspberry-pi","sbc"]
 series: ["docs4web","alpine-linux-local-server"]
 ---

-# Verify downloaded installation media
+# Download and verify installation media

+## Download the installation media

-You should grab the appropriate install media as well as sha256 and GnuPG signatures for that media.
+You should obtain the appropriate install media as well as sha256 and GnuPG signatures for that media.

-**NOTE**: For up-to-date links/versions you should [use the official download page](view-source:https://www.alpinelinux.org/downloads/) download table appropriate for your device.
+* **NOTE**: For up-to-date links/versions you should [use the official download page](https://www.alpinelinux.org/downloads/) download table appropriate for your device.
+* [Raspberry Pi installation media](../install-on-raspberry-pi/creating-initial-boot-media/obtain-and-verify-install-tarball.md) is somewhat unique, so be sure to read about it.

-## Verify the tarball has the expected contents
+## Verify the media has the expected contents

 ### Using SHA256